Exohayvan/Crypto-Seed-Project/README.md

 #### Windows

+1. Exclude a folder for package in anti-virus and place .zip file inside (if applicable)
-1. Unzip package
+2. Unzip file
-2. Run .exe file
+3. Run .exe file
-3. Yes.
+4. Yes.
 It was that easy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>